tlong-ds/mbti_persona/README.md

-Welcome to the source code of our project!
+Welcome to the source code of MBTI Personality Test!

-This project was made by Group 6 of class DSEB65B.
+This project was conducted as a mid-term assignment for course 'Programming for Data Science', with Dr. Nguyen Tuan Long as the lecturer.

+Contributors to the project:
+Ly Thanh Long
+Pham Khanh Linh
+Bui Viet Huy
+Ninh Duy Tuan
+Truong Duc Anh
+Nguyen Dang Minh